Space Syntax-guided Post-training for Residential Floor Plan Generation: Methodology

+Sec.~\ref{subsubsec:Dual-Graph Representation and Spatial Abstraction} defines the rectangle-space graph obtained from a generated geometric plan.
+On this graph, SSIO computes node-level integration, aggregates the values to room instances and functional categories, and records basic validity flags for subsequent analysis.

 Spatial integration is computed based on depth relationships on $G$.
-For a given node $i$, the total depth $TD_i$ is the sum of shortest-path distances to all other nodes.
-Mean depth $MD_i$ is defined as:

-where $k=|V|$ denotes the number of nodes in the spatial graph.
-To normalize across layouts of different sizes, relative asymmetry ($RA$) is computed as:
+Because automatically constructed rectangle-space graphs may contain rare disconnected components after invalid geometry is skipped, shortest-path distances are evaluated within each connected component.
+For a node $i$ in component $C$, let $n=|C|$ and let $d(i,j)$ denote the shortest-path distance in the subgraph induced by $C$.
+The total depth and mean depth are defined as:

+For the Hillier--Hanson (HH) global integration calculation used in this study, relative asymmetry ($RA$) and its size-normalization factor $D_n$ are computed as \cite{Hillier1996SpaceIT,jiang2000integration}:

-The final spatial integration is obtained by standardizing and inverting $RA$, resulting in a positively correlated indicator of spatial centrality:
+The final Hillier--Hanson integration score is obtained by standardizing and inverting $RA$:

+For degenerate components ($n\leq2$) or non-positive $RRA_i$, the implementation assigns $s_i=0$ to avoid unstable infinities.
+When the alternative closeness option is selected, $s_i=(n-1)/TD_i$.
 Higher values indicate spaces that are topologically closer to all others and thus more likely to function as configurational cores.